 How to fix BlueStacks crashing or freezing in Windows 11

-BlueStacks is a famous Android emulator for Windows that lets you play Android and apps on your Windows PC.
+BlueStacks is a famous Android emulator for Windows that lets you play Android games and apps on your Windows PC.

-If you want to play Android and apps on your Windows PC, BlueStacks are the best choice for you to use.
+If you want to play Android games and apps on your Windows PC, BlueStacks are the best choice for you to use.
 BlueStacks is widely regarded as the greatest Android emulator ever released for Windows.
 As on Android devices, BlueStacks offers a Google Play Store where you can download your favorite programs.

 Like other Apps, BlueStacks also has flaws, and one of the most annoying is crashing and getting stuck in the middle on Windows 11.
 Various factors may cause these problems.